 [*Optic is a brand name, but is often used as a generic description for similar SMIs.]

-Bottle-top pouring devices attached to spirit bottles should not be used to determine the quantity of measures of gin, rum, vodka and whisky even if they are marked with a relevant quantity indication.
+Bottle-top pouring devices attached to spirit bottles must not be used to independently determine the quantity of measures of gin, rum, vodka and whisky even if they are marked with a relevant quantity indication.
 These devices are not legally accurate and are intended for use in making cocktails.
 When serving gin, rum, vodka and whisky neat or with a single mixer drink, you can use bottle-top pourers alongside a stamped 'thimble' (if you use the former for convenience).

 When using 'thimble' measures that are required to be filled to the brim, it is good practice to hold the 'thimble' over the glass in which the drink is to be served whilst it is being filled; this will ensure that the customer gets the benefit of any spillage and is not served short measure.

 Wine by the glass must be sold in the following quantities: